MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 1 - One Dimensional Arrays.md

 ### Searching Through Arrays

-A **standard `for` loop** can be used to iterate through an array by looking at each element one-by-one.
+A **standard `for` loop** can be used to iterate through an array by looking at each element one by one.

 It would look something like this: